Skip to main content

 When does the game end?

-The game is about to end when there are not enough building bricks of one kind for a player to take at the end of their turn.
+The endgame is triggered when there are not enough building elements of one kind for a player to take at the end of their turn.
 However, play continues for the remainder of the round, so all players have an equal number of turns.

 How do we count Banana Points?